AlexGame2012/AlexGame2012/README.md

-# Hello, my company AlexGame Studio 👋
+# Hello, my company AlexStudio Code 👋

 Welcome to my GitHub profile!
 I am a developer passionate about Python, Java Script and other technologies.